Global group laws and equivariant bordism rings: Introduction

-where $MU_A$ is tom Dieck's homotopical $A$-equivariant bordism spectrum \cite{tD70}.
-In \cite{Gre,Gre01}, Greenlees showed that when $A$ is finite abelian, the map is surjective with Euler-torsion and infinitely Euler-divisible kernel, and conjectured that it is an isomorphism for all abelian compact Lie groups $A$.
-Despite this strong evidence, the only non-trivial group for which the conjecture has been proved to date is the cyclic group of order $2$, by work of Hanke-Wiemeler \cite{HW18} who made use of an explicit presentation of $\pi^{C_2}_*(MU_{C_2})$ due to Strickland \cite{Str01}.
-The main result of this paper is a proof of the conjecture in full generality: \begin{thmx} The map $L_A\to \pi^A_*(MU_A)$ is an isomorphism for every abelian compact Lie group $A$. \end{thmx} We obtain a similar result for homotopical real bordism $MO_A$ introduced in \cite{BH72}.
-Here the analog of the family of abelian compact Lie groups is that of elementary abelian $2$-groups, since those are precisely the groups whose irreducible real representations are all $1$-dimensional (cf. \Cref{rem:whyabelian} below).
+classifying the Euler class of the tensor product of $A$-equivariant complex line bundles.
+Here, $MU_A$ is tom Dieck's homotopical $A$-equivariant complex bordism spectrum \cite{tD70}.
+In \cite{Gre,Gre01}, Greenlees showed that when $A$ is finite abelian, the map $L_A\to \pi^A_*(MU_A)$ is surjective with Euler-torsion and infinitely Euler-divisible kernel, and conjectured that it is an isomorphism for all abelian compact Lie groups $A$.
+Despite this strong evidence, the only non-trivial group for which the conjecture has been proved to date is the cyclic group of order $2$, by work of Hanke--Wiemeler \cite{HW18} who made use of an explicit presentation of $\pi^{C_2}_*(MU_{C_2})$ due to Strickland \cite{Str01}.
+The main result of this paper is a proof of the conjecture in full~generality: \begin{thmx} The map $L_A\to \pi^A_*(MU_A)$ is an isomorphism for every abelian compact Lie group $A$. \end{thmx} We obtain a similar result for homotopical real bordism $MO_A$ introduced in \cite{BH72}.
+Here the analog of the family of abelian compact Lie groups is that of elementary abelian $2$-groups, since those are the groups whose irreducible real representations are all $1$-dimensional (cf. \Cref{rem:whyabelian} below).
 Let $L^{2-\tor}_A$ be the ring carrying the universal $A$-equivariant $2$-torsion formal group law, i.e., the universal $A$-equivariant formal group law with trivial $2$-series.
 The universal real orientation of $MO_A$ induces an $A$-equivariant $2$-torsion formal group law over $\pi_*^A(MO_A)$, giving rise to a map $L^{2-\tor}_A\to \pi_*^A(MO_A)$. \begin{thmx} The map $L^{2-\tor}_A\to \pi_*^A(MO_A)$ is an isomorphism for every elementary abelian $2$-group $A$. \end{thmx} Again, the underlying non-equivariant theorem that $MO_*$ carries the universal $2$-torsion formal group law is due to Quillen \cite{Qui69}.